Deltares/fews-web-oc/docs/public/README.md

 ## Deployments

 After building the web oc with npm with:

 ```
 npm run build
 ```
-A dist folder is created that can be used to deploy the web oc to different platforms.
+A dist folder is created that can be used to deploy the web oc to different platforms, like Azure, Tomcat and Nginx.

 See [Deployments](deployments/) for more information.